-Mayfield offers amazing opportunities, helping girls to challenge stereotypical views of what they can and should achieve.
-Mathematics and the sciences are among our most popular and successful subjects at both GCSE and A Level and equally successful are subjects as diverse as Geography and Music.
-We also excel in areas traditionally considered to be ‘creative’: Mayfield produces world-renowned ceramicists, has a dynamic Drama department and an enviable sporting tradition.
-The key to success is to encourage and nurture creativity in everything we do, inside and outside the classroom.
+Mayfield School offers amazing opportunities, helping girls to challenge stereotypical views of what they can and should achieve.
+Mathematics and the sciences are among the most popular and successful subjects at both GCSE and A-Level, and equally successful are subjects as diverse as Geography and Music.
+The School also excel in areas traditionally considered to be ‘creative’: Mayfield produces world-renowned ceramicists, has a dynamic Drama department and an enviable sporting tradition.
+The key to success is to encourage and nurture creativity in everything that they do, inside and outside the classroom.
 This leads to girls choosing an eclectic range of option choices: Chemistry and Ceramics, or Physics and History of Art are not unusual A level/Pre-U combinations.
 Most go on to Russell Group, Oxbridge or, increasingly, American and overseas universities, to study all manner of subjects from Architecture to Zoology, with a regular stream of Engineers, Medics and Vets, Lawyers and Economists.

-Mayfield is a vibrant community.
+Mayfield School is a vibrant community.
 A wide-ranging extra-curricular provision complements learning in the classroom and girls are encouraged to try new activities.
-Our ‘Actions not Words’ Programme provides opportunities to be involved in service both in the local community and further afield, ensuring that faith in action continues to be an important of Mayfield life.
-We want actions to be inspired by a sense of justice and integrity, sustained by faith and respect for others.
+The ‘Actions not Words’ Programme provides opportunities to be involved in service both in the local community and further afield, ensuring that faith in action continues to be an important of Mayfield life.
+The School want actions to be inspired by a sense of justice and integrity, sustained by faith and respect for others.

-In joining us you will be welcomed into a community which dates back to 1872, when Cornelia Connelly and her Society of the Holy Child Jesus opened the School, and which reaches as far afield as our sister schools in Africa, America and Europe.
-Traditionally we have attracted pupils from around the world, as well as locally.
+In joining Mayfield you will be welcomed into a community which dates back to 1872, when Cornelia Connelly and her Society of the Holy Child Jesus opened the School, and which reaches as far afield as sister schools in Africa, America and Europe.
+Traditionally they have attracted pupils from around the world, as well as locally.
 Such a cosmopolitan ethos helps the girls to understand and appreciate different cultures and perspectives, and to value diversity.
-Friendships forged here continue not only through school, but into the future, and we are proud to welcome successive generations back to Mayfield.
+Friendships forged here continue not only through school, but into the future, and the School are proud to welcome successive generations back to Mayfield.